jessshipit/adamjonas.github.io/source/glossary/index.markdown

 Referential integrity
 >The data in a foreign key needs to match the primary key in some record of the original table.
 Referential integrity assures there are no broken links between tables.
 Note that if you delete a record in the original table, for example, you delete one of the customers from the customer table, referential integrity requires that you delete all references to that customer in the order table. (see [:dependent => :destroy](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html) for rails)

+Serialization
+>the context of data storage and transmission, serialization, is the process of converting a data structure or object state into a format that can be stored (for example, in a file or memory buffer, or transmitted across a network connection link) and "resurrected" later in the same or another computer environment.
+Also referred to as deflating or marshalling an object.

 SDK
 >software development kit